top of page

 Johannes’ compelling artist narrative:

-Johannes Kunst: A Visual Language of Resilience and Imagination
+A Visual Language of Resilience and Imagination

-A Universal Story, told Through Color and Form
+A Universal Story Told Through Color and Form

-From Dutch Modernism to American Abstraction
+Artistic Evolution: From Dutch Modernism to American Abstraction

 A Unique Artistic Voice